*Greetings, Delvers!*

 Experience

-I've given up awarding experience points.
+I've given up awarding experience points in favor of the milestone technique.
 It turned into another numbers mess I had to deal with, and I simply got tired of it.
 Not only that, there were always hurt feelings because people got less than others and felt slighted in some way.
 That, and players would run off on side adventures way too often with the mind of gaining more exps.

 As long as everyone participates on a marginal level to promote the good of the party, they'll rise equally.
 I've developed a feel for when the party is ready for the next level and will raise them all en-masse accordingly.
 Usually, I'll bump them up fairly rapidly until they reach 4th or 5th level to give them some "survivability."
 This has worked well and everyone seems to be happy because there is no "why is he raising faster than I am?" to stir up things.
 Everyone is equal in their progression and people can focus more on the nuance of the game rather than the numbers.